 Elements of Photojournalism

-This course teaches students how to tell stories in the digital world.
+This course will teach students how to tell stories in the digital world.
 Students will learn the skills necessary to gather and edit audio and how to combine audio, images, and text for compelling online storytelling.
 In addition to basic technical skills, the course will explore contemporary concepts for effective multimedia storytelling.
+(Prerequisites: PHAR-203 or equivalent courses.)
+Lab 3, Lecture 2 (Fall, Spring).

 Choose one of the following:

 An in-depth examination of a selected aspect of the communication discipline (e.g. strategic communication, technical communication, visual communication, computer mediated communication, advertising, public relations, journalism).
-Special Topics in Communication can be taken multiple times provided the topic being studied has changed.
+Topics in Communication can be taken multiple times provided the topic being studied has changed.
+Lecture 3 (Fall Or Spring).

 Building a Web Business